 A fundraising thermometer is a great way to chart a fundraising campaign’s progress.
 First and foremost a thermometer is a universal symbol that everyone can understand.
 As you raise money, the temperature of your fundraising campaign increases, and the level of the thermometer rises.
 Pretty simple.
 You track progress based on a financial goal and the thermometer rises and shows the money raised and the percentage of the goal attainment reached.
 So if your organization’s walkathon fundraising goal is $50,000 and you have raised $25,000, your thermometer will show 50% of the goal has been reached.

 But how do you determine your fundraising goal?
 Each organization and event is different, but keep the following in mind:

-- You will want to determine a realistic, but optimistic goal.
-Nothing dampens the spirit more than seeing a goal that is completely out of reach.
+- You will want to determine a realistic, but an optimistic goal.
+Nothing dampens the spirit more than seeing a fundraising goal that is completely out of reach.

 - For this reason, you can set a goal at the beginning of the campaign and later increase that goal.
 Don’t do this too many times, but goals can be adjusted, as needed.

 - If you are hosting an event for the first time, it’s best to set a modest fundraising goal.
-Look to other similar events in your community and your supporter base.
+Look at other similar events in your community and your supporter base for ideas.